drafonsopena/Ten-Project-Documentation/Simple Calculator/ReadMe _simpleCalculator.md

 # Simple Calculator -(22-01-2023)

-The seventh project I developed is a Encode and Decode Message that can encode any English text to random characters, I thought it would be easy but it was not, because the program is only encoding and not decoding.
-It is on version 0.1.07 with the size of 4.23 Kb.
+The ninth project I developed is a Simple Calculator that can perform integer and float calculations.
+It is on version 0.1.09 with the size of 5.29 Kb.

-> **Utility or why Develop:** This program can be used to encode and decode messages using base64 data encoding.
-The user has to enter a message and choose between encode (e) and decode (d); the same passkey must be used in the encoding and decoding of the message
+> **Utility or why Develop:** This program can be used to perform mathematical calculations and it outputs the the result of that same calculation.
+Math can be challenging at times so we need calculators to helps get the answer of difficult equations.

-> **Libraries and Prerequisites:** For the Encode and Decode Message program we used TKinter, and base64 a library used to encode data.
-This project was complicated to make because currently it does not decode the messages after encoding it nor it recognises the passkey *(it basically does nothing if I may say)*, that aside I still say that it is useful.
+> **Libraries and Prerequisites:** For the Simple Calculator program we used TKinter, parser and factorial from the math module.
+This project is as the name suggests ‘simple’ but we dont want simple do we?

 <details><summary>Project instructions</summary>

   <p>

   ```
    """
     GIT: @drafonsopena
-    + The objective is to create a Text-to-Speech Converter using Python.
+    + The objective is to create a Simple Calculator using Python.
     | Group:
     +-+---------------- 1 ----------------
     | Prerequisites: